13 May 2025, 09:00-18:00 -

 • Hear what the UK is doing within the transport sector to reach net zero.

-A unique learning and networking opportunity where you can contribute to setting our sectors visions for the future and discover what is needed now to create a sustainable and profitable highways and transportation sector.
+The CIHT National Conference provides a unique learning and networking opportunity where you can contribute to setting our sector's vision for the future and discover what is needed now to create a sustainable highways and transportation sector.

 Further reasons to attend

-• Sessions that will set out the challenges faced by the sector and provides a roadmap for the future
+• Sessions that set out the challenges faced by the sector and provide a roadmap for the future

 • Get your questions answered with Q&A sessions